SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x24.md

 These are "available" in the full range of flash sizes (although "available" is a funny word during the Great Chip Shortage; in some cases it means that they will ship tomorrow, other cases, in 10-12 months).

 Notice that some 1-series features - mostly the extravagances of the "golden" 1-series parts,  but also the type D timer - are gone, while the second type B timer (thankfully) is present in all sizes.
 The main features though are the fancy ADC, and the second USART - as well as a 32k version with 3k SRAM.
-The Event System is also normal instead of wacky like te 0/1-series, and there are twice as many CCL logic blocks.
+The Event System is also normal instead of wacky like the 0/1-series, and there are twice as many CCL logic blocks.
 The expanded RAM on the 4k and 8k parts goes a long way to making those parts more practical option.

 The super ADC can accumulate 1024 samples in a single burst read; decimation of the accumulated value so all of the digits are meaningful can give up to 17-bits of accuracy.
 For advanced ADC functionality, several new functions are provided, see ADC section of the main readme for more information.